-M.A.T - Health and Physical Education
+M.A.T - Concentration in Health and Physical Education

 Georgia Southern University